 Another natural treatment for allergies is Quercetin, a natural plant-derived bioflavonoid and antioxidant.
 Quercetin helps stabilize mast cells and prevents them from releasing histamine.
 You can read more about it here.

 You may find essential oils like peppermint and eucalyptus help clear your sinus and make it easier to breathe.
-You can diffuse them in the air, put a few drops in coconut oil and rub on your chest, or you can make DIY shower melts.
+You can diffuse them in the air, put a few drops in coconut oil to make a chest rub, or you can make DIY shower melts.
 I personally love essential oils for relieving allergy symptoms.

 Antihistamines reduce sneezing, sniffling, and itching.
 CVS Pharmacy brand offers over the counter Allergy Relief in tablet form.
 Options have comparable active ingredients to big pharmacy company brands but at a better price.